oluwayemisi1/World_Suicide_Rate_Analysis/README.md

 * PANDAS: i used pandas to import my dataset and handle the messy data , NUMPY: was used it to work on array and for mathmatical operations, SEABORN and MATPLOTLB was used for the visualization

 # Data Cleaning
-After downloading the data from GitHub, I needed to clean the data in order to  perform an Exploratory data analysis.
+After downloading the data from Kaggle, I needed to clean the data in order to  perform an Exploratory data analysis.
 First i checked for missing data and discovered there were some missing data i needed to fix which i did using pandas.
 I renamed some columns which were misspelt and replaced the space in the columns with underscore,i also dropped a duplicated column.I detected outliers and removed it.

 # Exporatory Data Analysis
 I looked at the distribution of the data and the value counts for various categorical values.
 After analyzing the data using python.